Lucknow ArchitectureLucknow EducationLucknow HistoryLucknow LandmarksLucknow Schools

 La Martinière is a premier boy’s college situated in Lucknow.
 The college is affiliated to ICSE Board and is high on the list of schools that parents’ want to get their boys enrolled into.
 The marvelous French architecture of the colossal monument and its glorious past has added to the charm of the college among the city residents.
 The Constantia has perfectly stood the test of time to be home to one of the leading schools in North India even after more than 150 years of its establishment.

-The city people still prefer to address the Constantia as Martin Saheb Ki Kothi (Bunglow of Claude Martin) in Martin Purwa area, beyond Bandariya Bagh.
+The city people still prefer to address the Constantia House of Lucknow as Martin Saheb Ki Kothi (Bunglow of Claude Martin) in Martin Purwa area, beyond Bandariya Bagh.
 The building is unquestionably one of the most outstanding European structures of the city.
 It is well preserved and is efficiently being handled by the college administration.
 The former principals, administrators and teachers, not to forget the current administration, deserve accolades for their sincere efforts in the preservation and maintaining the rich legacy of the Constantia.овощи на гриле рецепты в домашних условиях

 How useful was this post?